rilma/pyIRI2016/README.md

 ### Compile IRI2016 Fortran

 #### In Docker
-Just open a folder in the development container as described [here](https://code.visualstudio.com/docs/remote/containers-tutorial).
-Then, you are going to access to an isolated development environment in which pyIRI2016 can be build up as follows:
+[Python dev container](https://github.com/microsoft/vscode-remote-try-python) provides a way to isolate runtime stack and its prerequisites.
+In Visual Studio Code, open a folder in the development container as described [here](https://code.visualstudio.com/docs/remote/containers-tutorial).
+In a terminal session, pyIRI2016 can be build up as follows:

 ```sh
 make build